-2 Basis of Preparation
+2 Basis of preparation

-The consolidated financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board (the "IASB").
+The consolidated financial statements of the Group were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board (the "IASB").

-The accounting policies used in the fiscal year 2017 generally correspond to the policies applied in the prior year, except for certain amendments to the standards which are effective for annual periods beginning on or after January 1, 2017 (see note 3).
+The accounting policies used in the fiscal year 2018 generally correspond to the policies applied in the prior year, except for certain amendments to the standards which are effective for annual periods beginning on or after January 1, 2018 (see note 3).